 Fraudulent transactions in banking and commerce are becoming even more widespread as seconds, minutes, and days go by.
 Transaction fraud has become an important threat in banking.
 In 2022, transaction fraud resulted in losses amounting to 1.59 billion US dollars across bank payments in the United States.
 By 2027, $40.62 billion would have been lost globally to transaction fraud.

-It is important to detect online transaction fraud.
+It is important to detect online payment fraud.
 Methods for Online transaction fraud are evolving daily, especially with the boom of online payments and shopping.
 It is important to be able to detect the different types of online transaction frauds, even before they happen, in order to prevent it and bring the intended perpetrators to book.

 This article details several ways on how to detect online transaction fraud.